 Set up a dynamic form

 The widget is added to the task form in the form editor.
-You can read more about how to set up a custom task form, add and configure widgets in the following articles: Form Templates and Interface Designer.
+You can read more about it in the following articles: Forms tab and Interface designer.
+From them you can also learn how to set up a custom task form, and how to add and configure widgets in it.

 Filters on a dynamic form